simonheimlicher/heimlicher.com/content/about/index.md

 +++
 supertitle = "About"
 title = "Simon Heimlicher"
-subtitle = "A transformational leader" section = "About" weight = 10
+subtitle = "A passionate leader" section = "About" weight = 10
-lastmod = 2023-04-19T00:00:00Z
+lastmod = 2023-04-21T00:00:00Z
-keywords = ["heimlicher", "simon", "simon heimlicher", "about", "professional website"] description = "About Simon Heimlicher, a transformational leader who writes about leadership, organizational transformation and technology"
+keywords = ["heimlicher", "simon", "simon heimlicher", "about", "professional website"] description = "A short profile of Simon Heimlicher, a senior executive with a passion for leadership, transformation, and strategy execution"
 [schemaOrg]
   entityType = "ProfilePage"
 [image]